Research Interests

 Link to paper (Here for Online Appendix)

-Also, its companion paper on Gender stereotypes in childhood aspirations.
+Also, its companion working paper on Gender and Aspirations.

 with Boris Ginzburg and Jose-Alberto Guerra, Journal of Public Economics, 2022